cloud-ark/kubeplus/details.rst

    :width: 200px
    :align: center

-The main benefit of using KubePlus to DevOps engineers/application developers are:
+The main benefit of using KubePlus to DevOps engineers are:

 - easily discover static and runtime information about Custom Resources available in their cluster.
 - aggregate Custom and built-in resources to build secure and robust platform workflows.

-KubePlus API Add-on provides discovery commands, binding functions, and an orchestration mechanism to enable DevOps engineers/application developers to define Kubernetes-native platform workflows using Kubernetes Custom and built-in resources.
+KubePlus API Add-on provides discovery commands, binding functions, and an orchestration mechanism to enable DevOps engineers to define Kubernetes-native platform workflows using Kubernetes Custom and built-in resources.

 ..
 You can think of KubePlus API Add-on as a tool that enables AWS CloudFormation/Terraform like experience when working with Kubernetes Custom Resources.